cgaroufis/CVSM/README.md

 # Pre-Trained Model Weights

-If you wish to skip the training procedure and delve directly into using the models, we also make available model weights for various training configurations in the ```models''' folder, named following the naming convention followed in the [paper](https://arxiv.org/pdf/2510.03025).
-For best performance, we recommend using the weights in the ```m4all_cvsm_art''' folder, pre-trained via HT-DeMucs-obtained vocal tags.
+If you wish to skip the training procedure and delve directly into using the models, we also make available model weights for various training configurations in the ```models``` folder, named following the naming convention followed in the [paper](https://arxiv.org/pdf/2510.03025).
+For best performance, we recommend using the weights in the ```m4all_cvsm_art``` folder, pre-trained via HT-DeMucs-obtained vocal tags.

 # Model evaluation